 Information Security Incidents: Simple is most dangerous

-Let's assume I want to attack you.
-Then I don't just sit down haphazardly at my notebook and start typing away on black consoles.
+Let's assume I want to hack you.
+Then I don't just sit down haphazardly at my computer and start typing away on black consoles.
 No, first I need... exactly!
 Information and personal data.
 This includes:

 - Email addresses of your company